alttpo/rex/rexlang.md

 |   `2` | `*u8`   | pointer to `u8`  |            2 |
 |   `3` | `*u16`  | pointer to `u16` |            2 |

-NOTE: pointers are absolute addresses in data memory and share the `u16` format.

 ### Arguments
-Statement-calls and function-calls specify the number `arg-group`s (_not_ the number of arguments) that follow in order to delimit the end of the statement-call/function-call.
+Statement-calls and function-calls specify the number of `arg-group`s (_not_ the number of arguments) that follow in order to delimit the end of the statement-call/function-call.

 An arg-group represents a way to pass one or more typed values as arguments to the statement/function being called.